A grieving family in Trump country is fighting to prevent more Covid-19 deaths

 "It's horrible to sit there and watch my Mom gasp for air as she was dying," Strumpf said.
 "And when they took out that tube, it's horrible.
 And we couldn't do anything for her.
 She had perfect, beautiful new lungs and this monster virus killed her."

-Fred Bunjes said his last words to his wife on the video call.
-He told her he loved her, he said, and "I want you to come home, but it never happened."
+Fred Bunjes said he told his wife he loved her in that final video call, adding "I want you to come home, but it never happened."

 Mask initiative